pump-io/pump.io/API.md

 associated with the webfinger ID of the actor who did the activity.

-When activities are posted to a user's activity outbox with addresses of remote users, the ActivityPump tries to deliver them using this method.
+When activities are posted to a user's activity outbox with addresses of remote users, pump.io tries to deliver them using this method.
 In rough outline:

 1. It tries to discover an `activity-inbox` link for the person.